krysp-io/mapper/README.md

         }
         ```
 <p>6.
 Attach a mapper node to the inject node.</p>
 <p>7.
-Point the url of created http in node in the config of mapper node.</p>
+Point the created http in url in the config of mapper node.</p>
 <p>8.
 Attach debug node to mapper node</p>
 <p>9.
 On executing this flow, the expected output will be as follows,</p>